 If the power to revoke or change the owner of the gift is held by a third-party, then whether it is a gift or not depends on whether the third party is an adverse party — a beneficiary who would be adversely affected by the gift or who is not related or subservient to the grantor.
 If control is retained by an adverse third-party, then it is not considered a gift.

 However, a donation may be considered a gift, even if the donor retains power over the gift or benefits from it, if the power is limited by an ascertainable standard, such as using income from the gift only for a donor's health, education, support, or maintenance.

 Generally, the IRS includes any transference of property between family members as a gift, unless the donor can prove that it was a bona fide arms-length transaction.
 Was the transaction conducted as if it were done with a stranger and was the consideration for the property adequate?
 For instance, when the IRS looks at a loan to a family member, it considers the following as indicating a bona fide transaction:

 - a market interest rate was charged on the loan;

 - the borrower was able to repay the loan;

 - the borrower has made every payment during the term of the loan.

 A disclaimer is an irrevocable and unconditional refusal by the gift recipient to accept the gift, thereby causing the gift to go to the alternate beneficiary specified by the donor of the gift.
-Even though a disclaimer transfers the property interest, it is not considered to be a gift by the disclaimant, as long as it complies with IRC §2518:
+Even though a disclaimer transfers the property interest, it is not considered a gift by the disclaimant, as long as it complies with IRC §2518 as a qualified disclaimer: